Subscribe to updates

 Officers were scheduled to outline the purpose and scope of the Highways Internal Project Management Review.

-Streets for People is a transport policy that aims to make streets safer, healthier, and more attractive for people. ↩
+2. Streets for People is a transport policy that aims to make streets more accessible and safer for pedestrians and cyclists.

-Passivhaus (or Passive House) is a rigorous, voluntary standard for energy efficiency in a building, which reduces its ecological footprint.
-It results in ultra-low energy buildings that require little energy for space heating or cooling. ↩
+3. Passivhaus (Passive House) is a rigorous, voluntary standard for energy efficiency in a building, reducing its ecological footprint.

 Attendees